 The Chair of the Panel will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing within 10 school days.
-The letter will include details of how to contact the School Complaints Unit (SCU), which investigates complaints relating to maintained schools on behalf of the secretary of state.
+The new complainant will be advised to contact the DfE if there is dissatisfaction with the original handling of the complaint.

-Please see section on Further Recourse
+Please see section on Further Recourse.